The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 gray background: section numbers in adjacent townships

 The nothern line of Section 25 is now known as Oakton Ave; the southern line is now Touhy Avenue.
-The lateral bisect is now Howard Street, which divides the City of Chicago from the City of Evanston.
+The center line is now Howard Street, which divides the City of Chicago from the City of Evanston.

 Sec 25 is in Township 41 North, Range 13 East of the 3rd Principal Meridian, and Sec 30 is in Township 41 North, Range 14 East.
-The Range Line is Western Ave.
-(Asbury St. in Evanston)
+The Range Line between the two is Western Ave (Asbury in Evanston.)

 Separate Plats of Sections 25 and 30 from an 1840 map.
 The diagonal "Indian Boundary Line" was negotiated in the 1816 Treaty of St. Louis between the United States and the Potawatomi Nation.
 It was the north boundary of a strip of land from Lake Michigan to the Illinois River, giving the United States the Chicago Portage for trade purposes.
+It was the link between the Great Lakes and the Mississippi River system.
+The Americans were already envisioning a canal between the two waterways, and the Potawatomi Nation accepted the loss of that land in exchange for peace in the remainder of their territory.
 This treaty line, shown on all the maps below, is now the location of Rogers Avenue.
 The US honored its treaty for just 18 years, and in 1834 the Indians were forced to give up the rest of their land, and were relocated to Iowa.
-See http://www.american-native-art.com/publication/potawatomi/potawatomi.html for more.

 On the 1851 map, the 25 on the map marks the center of the section.
-No DIDIERs had arrived yet; in fact the area was populated only be Mulford, Phillips, and Marshall.
-The double line is now Ridge Avenue.
+No DIDIERs had arrived yet; in fact the area was populated only by Mulford, Phillips, and Marshall.
+The double line indicates the trail that is now Ridge Avenue.

 Closeup of 1861 plat of South Evanston showing property of N Didier and M Didier.
 Acreage and locations of buildings are shown.
 South Line of M Didier land is now Howard St. North line of N Didier land is now Mulford St. East Line of both is now Asbury St (called Western Ave in Chicago.)
 West line of both is now Dodge Ave (called California St in Chicago.)
 North line of "Heirs of EA Mulford" land is now Oakton St.